Why McDonald’s Hawai‘i Has the Only Fried Apple Pies in the Country

 Photos: Martha Cheng

-The pies are delicious, the crust bubbled up from their trip to the fryer, creating an extra crispness, and they also taste of nostalgia, one of my favorite flavors.
-It turns out, if they taste like the pies of my youth, it’s because they are the pies of my youth.
+If the pies, with their crust bubbled up from their trip to the fryer, creating an extra crispness, taste like the pies of your youth, it’s because they are the pies of your youth.
 Well, the recipe, at least.
-“The pies in Hawai‘i are the original formula of pies,” says McDonald’s Hawai‘i franchise owner Victor Lim, which means they go back to 1968, when the apple pie was first introduced at McDonald’s.
+“In Hawai‘i, they are the original formula of pies,” says McDonald’s Hawai‘i franchise owner Victor Lim, which means they go back to 1968, when the apple pie was first introduced at McDonald’s.